 New York Sexual Harassment Prevention Training

 The New York Edition of Traliant’s industry-leading Preventing Discrimination and Harassment training ensures that New York employers can meet the sexual harassment training requirements set by the New York State Department of Labor, in consultation with the New York State Division of Human Rights.

-Under New York’s new sexual harassment laws, employers in New York State must provide all employees with sexual harassment prevention training by October, 2019, and then must conduct the training annually going forward.
+Under New York’s new sexual harassment laws, employers in New York State must provide all employees with sexual harassment prevention training by October, 9, 2019, and then must conduct the training annually going forward.
 All new employees should receive sexual harassment training as soon as possible after their start date.
 In addition, all New York employers are required to adopt the state’s model policy on sexual harassment prevention or use a similar sexual harassment policy that meets or exceeds the standards of the state’s policy.
 While the laws apply to all NY State employers, New York City enacted its own laws, with additional requirements for employers in NYC.
 Under the Stop Sexual Harassment in NYC Act, starting April 1, 2019, NYC employers with 15 or more employees are required to provide sexual harassment training to all employees annually.

 Traliant’s New York Edition complies with New York State and New York City harassment training requirements

 The New York Edition of Preventing Discrimination and Harassment covers the training requirements and topics mandated under New York State’s anti-harassment legislation and New York City’s Stop Sexual Harassment in NYC Act.
 This comprehensive course covers sexual harassment, retaliation, bystander intervention, discrimination, diversity and inclusion, workplace civility and more.

 Like all Traliant training courses, the New York Edition is web-based, interactive and easy to deploy across your organization.
 Featuring bite-sized modules, realistic video scenarios and quizzes, assessments and engagement points, the New York Edition focuses on raising awareness of the different forms of sexual harassment and other workplace misconduct.